atsushii/atsushii/README.md

 # Hi, I'm Atsushi :blush: #

 I’m a Software Engineer who loves building applications.
-Having working experience more than 1-year as a Backend Engineer.
+Having working experience more than 2-year.
 Love new technology and have the curiosity to learn new things!
-Life-long learner, who continually adds new skills and projects
+Life-long learner, who continually adds new skills and projects.

 - 📩 Reach me out: atsushimiyamoto07@gmail.com